холод планета

 The implications of a stronger polar vortex for the upcoming winter are far-reaching:

-Colder Winters: The potential for colder temperatures in the United States, , and due to the increased influence of the polar vortex.
+Colder Winters: The potential for colder temperatures in the United States, , and Europe due to the increased influence of the polar vortex.

 Disruptions to Infrastructure: The potential for widespread power outages, transportation disruptions, and other infrastructure challenges due to extreme cold.